People with chronic granulomatous disease have persistent infections of the skin, lungs, lymph nodes, mouth, nose, urinary tract, and intestine.

 Treatment involves drugs to prevent infections and to reduce the number and severity of infections, as well as transfusions and stem cell transplantation.

-Normally, phagocytes (neutrophils, eosinophils, monocytes, and macrophages) ingest and kill microorganisms.
-In chronic granulomatous disease, phagocytes can ingest but cannot produce the substances (such as hydrogen peroxide and superoxide) that kill certain bacteria and fungi.
+Normally, phagocytes (types of white blood cells Components of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , including neutrophils, eosinophils, monocytes, and macrophages) ingest and kill microorganisms.
+In chronic granulomatous disease, phagocytes can ingest bacteria and fungi but cannot produce the substances (such as hydrogen peroxide and superoxide) that kill them.

 Symptoms of chronic granulomatous disease usually first appear during early childhood but sometimes not until adolescence.
-Chronic infections occur in the skin, lungs, lymph nodes, mouth, nose, urinary tract, and intestines.
-People may have a bone infection (osteomyelitis).
+Chronic infections occur in the skin, lungs, lymph nodes, mouth, nose, urinary tract, and intestine.
+People may have a bone infection (osteomyelitis Osteomyelitis Osteomyelitis is a bone infection usually caused by bacteria, mycobacteria, or fungi.
+Bacteria, mycobacteria, or fungi can infect bones by spreading through the bloodstream or, more often, by... read more ).
 Pockets of pus (abscesses) can develop around the anus and in the lungs and liver.

-The lymph nodes tend to fill with bacteria and enlarge.
+The lymph nodes Overview of the Lymphatic System The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more tend to fill with bacteria and enlarge.
 The skin over the lymph nodes may break down and allow pus to drain.

 The liver and spleen enlarge.